dwysocki/gracedb-server/doc/source/rest.rst

     r = client.replaceEvent(graceid, new_event_file)

-This has the effect of updating the values of the various database fields, but the original event file is kept and can be found in the full event log.
+This has the effect of updating the values of the various database fields, but the original version of the event file is kept and can be found in the full event log.

 Annotating events
 ======================================

-As discussed in :ref:`annotation_models`, "annotations" refer to pieces of information added to an event after the time of its creation.
+As discussed in the :ref:`annotation_models` section, the term refers to pieces of information added to an event after the time of its creation.
 Most commonly, these take the form of event log messages or electromagnetic observation records (see :ref:`create_emobservation`).
 The following demonstrates how to